mvitale1989/helm-taiga/README.md

 `taiga.emailSmtpPassword` | SMTP password  | `""`
 `taiga.secretKey` | taiga backend's secret key | `""`, which defaults to a 10 character random string
 `persistence.deployPostgres` | Deploy a PostgreSQL instance, along with taiga; configure with the `postgresql` parameter. **IMPORTANT**: see note on the `taiga.dbHost` parameter. | `true`
-`persistence.enabled` | Create a PVC for persistent storage of the taiga media directory. | `false` `persistence.size` | Size of the volume requested by the PVC. | `8Gi` `persistence.annotations` | Annotations to use in the PVC of the taiga pod. | `{}` `persistence.storageClass` | Storage class of the PVC of the taiga pod.
+`persistence.enabled` | Create a PVC for persistent storage of the taiga media directory. | `true` `persistence.size` | Size of the volume requested by the PVC. | `8Gi` `persistence.accessMode` | Access mode for the volume requested by the PVC. | `ReadWriteOnce` `persistence.annotations` | Annotations to use in the PVC of the taiga pod. | `{}` `persistence.storageClass` | Storage class of the PVC of the taiga pod.
 Use empty string for synamic provisioning. | `""` `persistence.existingClaim` | Name of the pre-provisioned PVC to use, for taiga persistence; setting this overrides the creation of the PVC. `persistence.enabled` must be true. | `""`
 `postgresql` | Configuration parameters for the provisioned PostgreSQL instance, if enabled.
 See the [PostgreSQL chart](https://github.com/helm/charts/tree/master/stable/postgresql) for details. | See parameters below
-`postgresql.postgresUser` | Username to create in the provisioned PostgreSQL instance | `"taiga"` `postgresql.postgresPassword` | Password to configure for the provisioned PostgreSQL user | `"changeme"` `postgresql.postgresDatabase` | Database to create in the provisioned PostgreSQL instance | `"taiga"` `postgresql.persistence.enabled` | Create the PVC for the PostgreSQL instance.
-Configure additional persistence parameters, if this is enabled. | `false`
+`postgresql.postgresUser` | Username to create in the provisioned PostgreSQL instance. | `"taiga"` `postgresql.postgresPassword` | Password to configure for the provisioned PostgreSQL user. | `"changeme"` `postgresql.postgresDatabase` | Database to create in the provisioned PostgreSQL instance. | `"taiga"` `postgresql.persistence.enabled` | Create the PVC for the PostgreSQL instance. | `true` `postgresql.persistence.size` | Size of the PostgreSQL data volume requested by the PVC. | `2Gi`

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`, or in alternative, persist them inside of a YAML file, which you can then reference during installs/upgrades by using the `-f ./values.yaml` flag.

 ### Persistence

-By default, this chart deploys both a taiga API server and a PostgreSQL database instance, but without configuring persistence for them.
+By default, this chart deploys both a taiga API server and a PostgreSQL database instance, generating the following PVCs:

-This means that data is lost when either of the two Pods get restarted for any reason.
-You can, however, choose to enable the provisioning of PersistentVolumeClaims for them, by setting the parameters `persistence.enabled: true` and `postgresql.persistence.enabled: true` (note that the latter is valid only if you also configure the provisioning of PostgreSQL).
-This will create the PVC objects, which your cluster is expected to then satisfy in some way.
+* An `8Gi` volume dedicated to the taiga media directory
+* A `2Gi` volume for PostgreSQL storage

+You can tune the parameters associated with these volumes, or also choose to rely on already existing volumes instead, by using the `persistence` and `postgresql.persistence` parameters.

-By default, no storage class is set for the PVCs, so the default dynamic volume provisioner is expected to create the corresponding PV, but you can optionally declare a storageClass name to use, if you prefer.
+By default, no storage class is set for these PVCs, so the default dynamic volume provisioner is expected to create the corresponding PV.
+But you can optionally declare a storageClass name to use, if you prefer.

 #### Using an External Database